Claire-Volinski/FYRE-Assignments/Programming-Activities/README.md

 Program6.py - Made Sept 16, Used to turn a servo 180 degrees

-Program7.py - Made Sept 16, Used to sense the moisture on a sensor and chart readings every 10 seconds
+Program7.py - Made Sept 16, Used to sense the moisture on a sensor and chart readings every 10 second: Includes Moisture data / Summary Data